 APCo operates a facility which repairs and rebuilds specialized components for the generation plants across the AEP System.
 APCo defers the cost of performing these services on the balance sheet, then transfers the cost to the affiliate for reimbursement.
-AEGCo recorded these billings as capital or maintenance expense depending on the nature of the services received.
+AEGCo recorded its assigned portion of these billings as capital or maintenance expenses depending on the nature of the services received.
 These billings are recoverable under the UPAs.
-AEGCo's billed amounts were \$102 thousand, \$180 thousand and \$31 thousand for the years ended December 31, 2011, 2010 and 2009, respectively.
+AEGCo's billed amounts were \$80 thousand, \$102 thousand and \$180 thousand for the years ended December 31, 2012, 2011 and 2010, respectively.

-Sales of Property
+Sales and Purchases of Property